Just intonation: a general framework

 \[\ \frac{3}{2}\left(\frac{80}{81}\right)^{\frac{2}{7}}=\ 1.5\ x\ 0.99645\dots\ =\ 1.4946\dots\ \left(or\ 695.81\dots\ cents\right)\]

 which cannot be reduced to an integer ratio.
-Likewise, the twelve intervals of the equal-tempered scale are expressed by irrational frequency ratios.
+In the same way, the twelve intervals of the equal temperament scale are expressed in terms of irrational frequency ratios.

 Overture

-The goal of just intonation is to produce “optimally consonant” chords and note sequences, a legitimate approach when consonance is the touchstone of the highest achievement in art music.
-This was indeed the case of sacred music aiming at a “divine perfection” ensured by the absence of “wolf tones” and other oddities.
-However, from a broader viewpoint, music is also the field of both expectation and surprise.
-In an artistic process, this may imply deviations from “rules” — the same way poetry requires a breach of semantic and syntactic rules of a language…
+The goal of just intonation is to produce "optimally consonant" chords and sequences of notes, a legitimate approach when consonance is the touchstone of the highest achievement in art music.
+This was indeed the case in sacred music, which aimed for a "divine perfection" guaranteed by the absence of "wolf tones" and other oddities.
+In a broader sense, however, music is also the field of expectation and surprise.
+In an artistic process, this can mean departing from "rules" — just as poetry requires breaking the semantic and syntactic rules of a language…

-Even when chords are perfectly consonant and compliant with rules of harmony (perceived by the composer), note sequences might deviate from their theoretical positions in order to create a certain degree or tension or to manage a better transition to the next chord.
+Even when chords are perfectly consonant and conform to the rules of harmony (as perceived by the composer), note sequences may deviate from their theoretical positions in order to create a certain degree of tension or to make a better transition to the next chord.

-When Greek-French composer Iannis Xenakis — well-known for his formalized approach of tonality — listened to Bach’s First prelude for Well-Tempered Clavier played in just intonation on the Shruti Harmonium, he told his preference for the equal-tempered version!
-This made sense for a composer whose music had been praised by Tom Service for its “deep, primal rootedness in richer and older phenomena even than musical history: the physics and patterning of the natural world, of the stars, of gas molecules, and the proliferating possibilities of mathematical principles” (Service T, 2013).
+When the Greek-French composer Iannis Xenakis - known for his formalised approach to tonality - heard Bach's First Prelude for Well-Tempered Clavier played on the Shruti Harmonium in just intonation, he declared his preference for the equal-tempered version!
+This made sense for a composer whose music had been praised by Tom Service for its "deep, primal rootedness in richer and older phenomena even than musical history: the physics and patterning of the natural world, of the stars, of gas molecules, and the proliferating possibilities of mathematical principles" (Service T, 2013).

 Bernard Bel — Dec.
 2020 / Jan.
 2021